Skip to main content

 For autoscaling to work, the following criteria must be met:

 • Available capacity: The region where your cluster exists must have the capacity to provision the Nodes.
-For example, if the region your cluster is in doesn't have the capacity to provision Nodes, the CKS cannot scale your Node pools.
-To determine your org's capacity, see the capacity reference documentation
+For example, if the region your cluster is in doesn’t have the capacity to provision Nodes, CKS can’t scale your Node Pools.
+To determine your organization’s capacity, see the capacity reference documentation.

 Scale-to-zero